Romelle Donovan

-Romelle Troy Donovan (born 30 November 2006) is an English professional footballer who plays as an attacking midfielder or winger for Premier League club Brentford.
+Romelle Troy Donovan (born 30 November 2006) is an English professional footballer who plays as an attacking midfielder or winger for EFL Championship club Sheffield United, on loan from club Brentford.

 He made his Football League debut for Birmingham City as a 16-year-old, and spent time loan at Burton Albion before joining Brentford on loan with the expectation of playing for their B team.
 Internationally, he has represented England at under-18 and under-19 level.

 Club career

 Birmingham City

 Donovan was born in Birmingham, and joined Birmingham City's youth system at the pre-academy stage.
 In early 2023, first-team head coach John Eustace included Donovan in the matchday squads for all three of Birmingham's FA Cup ties, but did not use him.
 Had he taken the field, he would have become the club's second youngest debutant, behind Jude Bellingham but ahead of Jude's brother Jobe.